Kathie Collins

 Writer, Editor, Coach, Instructor

-Paul Reali is co-founder of Charlotte Lit and is a lead for its Authors Lab book-writing program.
-His fiction has been awarded first place in the Elizabeth Simpson Smith Short Story and Ruth Moose Flash Fiction competitions, and his play Fresh Paint was selected for the Playmakers 10-Minute Play Festival in 2022.
-Paul was awarded a Wildacres residency in 2022 and received a Regional Artist Project Grant from Charlotte’s Arts & Science Council in 2018.
-He has an MS in Creativity from SUNY Buffalo State.
+Paul Reali is co-founder of Charlotte Lit, a nonprofit literary arts center in Charlotte, NC.
+He won the 2023 Doris Betts Fiction Award and is a past winner of the Elizabeth Simpson Smith Short Story and Ruth Moose Flash Fiction awards.
+His writing on creativity and business has been widely published, and his recent fiction can be found in the North Carolina Literary Review.
+He was awarded a Wildacres residency in 2022, and received a Regional Artist Project Grant from Charlotte’s Arts & Science Council in 2018.
+He has an M.S. in Creativity from Buffalo State University.
 Contact: paul@charlottelit.org.

 Current Charlotte Lit Faculty & Speakers